ministryofjustice/opg-weblate-demo-translation-project/docs/runbooks/setting_up_weblate.md

 This document describes how to set up Weblate to translate a project in Github.

-When finished a project will be set up in the MoJ Weblate instance and the project will be linked to a Github repository, so that Webalte can create pull requests with translations.
+When finished a project will be set up in the MoJ Weblate instance and the project will be linked to a Github repository, so that Weblate can create pull requests with translations.

 ## Prerequesites